hfcintergalactic/ApplicationDevelopmentInPython/README.md

 How to submit single assignment
 ---------------------------------

 Your code will be **both** automatically verified and personally checked according to the criteria found in the final assignment description.
 For the automatic verification, we make use of the Python Black Box Tool (PBBT).
+Make use of the automated tests.
+If your code does not pass the test, it means that it is for sure not working.
+The other way around, passing the test does not always mean that you have also fulfill the requirements, because it is possible to pass tests without fulfilling the requirements.
+Therefore, your code will also be personally checked.
 For more information about how PBBT works, please see [here](https://pypi.org/project/pbbt/).

 How to submit full calculator in week 7 before the deadline